Maersk Line Backs "Unprecedented" Call for Ban on High-Sulfur Bunker Fuel

 A ban is the best way to secure simple and robust enforcement

-Among the proposals are exceptions for vessels that have a scrubber installation.
+Among the proposals on the table are exceptions for vessels that have a scrubber installation.

 "I am very pleased to see this unprecedented and very strong signal from all sides, industry and NGOs, to support a global ban on high-sulphur fuels," said Søren Toft, CEO of Maersk Line.